sasha-kozhukhar/guatemala_atlas/README.md

-# guatemala_atlas
-Typological atlas of Guatemala
+# Typological atlas of Guatemala